-- 3.5.1 At the end of 2013 West Berkshire had 9 sites that have planning permission to manage inert waste, resulting in the production of recycled aggregates.
+- 3.5.1 At the end of 2014 West Berkshire had 10 sites with planning permission to manage inert waste, resulting in the production of recycled aggregates.
 Some of these sites are dedicated inert waste handling facilities where a vast majority of the output is recycled aggregates (such as Reading Quarry) other sites are skip waste processing and transfer facilities where the inert waste only comprises a limited fraction of the throughput.
-Unfortunately it is difficult to derive an estimate of exactly how much of a permitted throughput of a site is related to secondary aggregate production as this can change on a regular basis as it is dependent on the waste being imported to the sites and therefore the following table illustrates the maximum treatment capacity of the site. - 3.5.2 At present there are 7 sites in West Berkshire that are operational and known to produce recycled aggregates.
+Unfortunately it is difficult to derive an estimate of exactly how much of a permitted throughput of a site is related to recycled aggregate production as this can change on a regular basis as it is dependent on the waste being imported to the sites.
+Table 3.4 below uses the most accurate data available having been primarily obtained from operator returns. - 3.5.2 At present there are 8 sites in West Berkshire that are operational and known to produce recycled aggregates.
 These are listed in table 3.4 below, together with relevant site information.
-Although outside the reporting period, in 2014 planning permission was granted for a permanent waste management facility near Sheffield Bottom, this site (which is understood to be a replacement site to the temporary facility at Herons Nest) has consent to process up to 100,000 tonnes of inert waste per year, adding a significant level of future potential recycled aggregate production. - 3.5.3 For comparison Table 3.4 also includes information on the actual level of recycled aggregates produced in 2013, based on operator returns (and estimates in the absence of a return).
-As can be seen the level of actual recycled aggregates produced is significantly lower than the theoretical treatment capacity.
-This is due to the fact that some of the sites do not deal exclusively with the production of recycled aggregates, and not all inert waste treated at such sites is suitable for recycled aggregate use. - 3.5.4 In addition this data excludes any recycled aggregate production on development sites, through the use of mobile plant.
+As stated above, in 2014 planning permission was granted for a permanent waste management facility near Sheffield Bottom, this site (which is understood to be a replacement site to the temporary facility at Herons Nest) has consent to process up to 150,000 tonnes of inert waste per year, adding a significant level of future potential recycled aggregate production. - 3.5.3 For comparison Table 3.4 also includes information on the actual level of recycled aggregates produced in 2014, based on operator returns (and estimates in the absence of a return).
+As can be seen the level of actual recycled aggregates production is significantly lower than the theoretical levels of production capacity.
+This is likely to be due to the fact that some of the sites do not deal exclusively with the production of recycled aggregates, and not all inert waste treated at such sites is suitable for recycled aggregate use.